Geriatric Assessment Finds Older and Younger Adults With PTCL Had Similar Outcomes

 Tetiana Skrypets, MD, highlighted that older adults with PTCL may be treated as younger adults if they pass the geriatric assessment.

-During the 2025 European Hematology Association Congress, CancerNetwork® spoke with Tetiana Skrypets, MD, regarding a geriatric assessment conducted for elderly patients with peripheral T-cell lymphoma.1
+During the 2025 European Hematology Association Congress, CancerNetwork® spoke with Tetiana Skrypets, MD, regarding a geriatric assessment conducted for older patients with peripheral T-cell lymphoma.1

-The trial did not find any clinical differences in the 65 to 74 years cohort and the 75 years or older cohort, which investigators determined could mean the groups had biologically similar disease.
-The median follow-up was 40.3 months (95% CI, 36.7-43.8), and the 2-year overall survival was 44.8% and the 5-year was 33.8%.
-For the same time points, the progression-free survival was 28.1% and 21.5%, respectively.
+The trial did not find any clinical differences in the cohort of patients aged 65 to 74 years and the cohort of patients 75 years or older, which investigators determined could mean the groups had biologically similar disease.
+The median follow-up was 40.3 months (95% CI, 36.7-43.8), the 2-year overall survival was 44.8%, and the 5-year overall survival was 33.8%.
+For the same time points, the progression-free survival were 28.1% and 21.5%, respectively.

 Overall, Skrypets, a clinical research physician at the Istituto Tumori Giovanni Paolo II in Bari, Italy, noted that with these results, she hopes to create a geriatric assessment for this group of patients.